CoderWhoUsesPython/AlternativeScratchCloud/README.md

 # 🌥️ Scratch Cloud Variables Server

-This Flask server provides a simple API to store and retrieve a single cloud variable (`CloudTest`).
-Useful for lightweight cloud state management in Scratch-like environments.
+This Flask server provides a simple API to store and retrieve multiple variables that start with Cloud, ex.
+(CloudScore, CloudSomething, etc).

 ---